Pondering a move to Big Sky Country? Check out the best cities in the state to hang your (cowboy) hat.

 The commercial hub for northwest Montana is Kalispell, a city known as the gateway to Glacier National Park.
 Luxuries include Buffalo Hill Golf Club and Glacier Park International Airport, and tourism is the key economic industry.
 Hockaday Museum of Art and an interesting downtown district are among many attractions.

 Rated an All-America City, Bozeman is home to Montana State University and many college-related entertainment destinations.
 The city is a tourism venue for skiing and other outdoor activities, and visitors can utilize Bozeman Yellowstone International Airport.
-Livability amenities for residents include Bozeman-Deaconess Hospital and Gallatin Valley Mall.
+Bozeman-Deaconess Hospital and Gallatin Valley Mall are among Livability amenities that make Bozeman one of the best places to live in Montana.

-The only city in Montana with more than 100,000 residents is Billings, a community with a strong economy based largely on a massive regional Bakken oil development.
-Billings is also the retail and healthcare hub for much of Northern Wyoming and western portions of North Dakota and South Dakota.
+The only city in Montana with more than 100,000 residents is Billings, a community with a strong economy based largely on massive regional oil development The Bakken.
+Billings is also the retail and health care hub for much of Northern Wyoming and western portions of North Dakota and South Dakota.

 Polson is poised on the shores of Flathead Lake, the largest natural freshwater lake in the western United States.
 Flathead Lake State Park has boating, sailing, fishing and snowmobiling opportunities, and Polson Bay Golf Course is rated four stars.
 Polson farmers harvest Flathead cherries in July and August.